neli12/data-science/MckDatathon/README.md

 - items_mean/visit: Average items purchased per visit
 - mean_purchase_freq: Average frequency of visit to the store

+For building the model, we used the Pycaret package, which is a very useful tool where you can find a lot of resources for a better implementation of ML models.
+After training the dataset, we found that the Quadratic Discriminant Analysis was the best algorithm.
+We used it to build the model and test it in the validation dataset.
 We ended up in the 8th place, with a F1 score of 0.63.
 As they selected the first ten groups, we presented our results in the final presentations.
 Unfortunately, we didn't have so much time to prepare and I was pretty nervous.
 The presentation had to last 5 minutes and we presented in less than four.

 <img src="https://github.com/neli12/screenshots-figures/blob/main/datathon_results.PNG" width="700" />